Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

  - Click on cards before click start button is not possilbe, cards won't show color.
  - Reset button doesn't work before click start button.
  - Click start button starts timer, cards are clickable and show color when clicked.
- - Start button is disabled if timer is running and game is over.
+ - Start button is disabled if timer is running or if game is over.
  - Click on card shows card color, click on another card shows card color, if:
     - Card colors match, both cards will show color until restart.
     - Card colors match, can click on another card immidiatly.